Hot blast

-Hot blast refers to the preheating of air blown into a blast furnace or other metallurgical process.
-As this considerably reduced the fuel consumed, hot blast was one of the most important technologies developed during the Industrial Revolution.
+Hot blast is the preheated air blown into a blast furnace or other metallurgical process.
+This technology, which considerably reduces the fuel consumed, was one of the most important technologies developed during the Industrial Revolution.
 Hot blast also allowed higher furnace temperatures, which increased the capacity of furnaces.

 As first developed, it worked by alternately storing heat from the furnace flue gas in a firebrick-lined vessel with multiple chambers, then blowing combustion air through the hot chamber.
 This is known as regenerative heating.
 Hot blast was invented and patented for iron furnaces by James Beaumont Neilson in 1828 at Wilsontown Ironworks in Scotland, but was later applied in other contexts, including late bloomeries.
 Later the carbon monoxide in the flue gas was burned to provide additional heat.